Prospective Graduate Students

 Prospective students may also request a FreeApp waiver for application fees to the Ph.D. program from the Big Ten Academic Alliance.
 A FreeApp waiver application received on or before November 15 receives priority, but submissions after November 15 are considered for support.

 Michigan State offers highly attractive recruitment fellowships and awards as inducements to incoming students.
-If you submit your complete application in by December 7, we will be able to consider you for one of these fellowships.
+If you submit your complete application by this deadline, we will be able to consider you for one of these fellowships.

 December 31: Application deadline for standard department admission